timvieira/blog/content/counterfactual.md

 w^{(j)}_{\theta})$.

 **Confidence intervals** [V3]: We can augment the V2 lower bound with confidence intervals derived from the empirical Bernstein bound (EBB).
+We'll require that
+$r$ is bounded and that we know its max/min values.
 The EBB *penalizes* hypotheses (values of $\theta$) which have higher sample variance.
 (Note: a Hoeffding bound wouldn't change the *shape* of the objective, but EBB does thanks to the sample variance penalty.
 EBB tends to be tighter.).
 The EBB